hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/readme.ru.md

   assert auth_header is None

-#Example usage (not part of the formal tests but illustrates how you might use the data.)
+#Example usage (not part of the formal tests but illuStartes how you might use the data.)
 #Example with valid credentials and API endpoint:
 # url, auth_header = get_api_url("e-cat.co.il", "products")
 # if url and auth_header: